carlislerainey/methods/README.md

-This is a set of notes introducing political science to a political science research methods.
+This is a set of notes introducing political science research methods.

 # Immediate To-Do
 - [ ] Fractions and Percentages